hashicorp/terraform/website/source/docs/providers/circonus/r/rule_set.html.markdown

-* `parent` - (Optional) A Circonus Metric ID that, if specified and active with a severity 1 alert, will silence this rule set until all of the severity 1 alarms on the parent clear.
+* `parent` - (Optional) A Circonus Metric ID that, if specified and active with a severity 1 alert, will silence this rule set until all of the severity 1 alerts on the parent clear.
 This value must match the format `${check_id}_${metric_name}`.

 * `metric_name` - (Required) The name of the metric stream within a given check